Carrie Underwood Works Up A Sweat In Stretchy Tank Top & Tight Leggings

 Carrie also rocked a full face of makeup, which included darkened eyebrows, a bronzed glow, and pink blush on her cheeks.
 She added to her glam look with some long, thick lashes and nude lips.

-In the background of the photo a black mat can be seen, as well as music equipment such as speakers, hinting that the picture may have been taken during the singer’s recent tour.
+In the background of the photo, a black mat could be seen, as well as music equipment such as speakers, hinting that the picture may have been taken during the singer’s recent tour.

 The post quickly gained over 230 likes as fans began to hit up the comments section to leave their opinions.

-“I wore those pants yesterday for my 11 mile training run for my half marathon.
+“I wore those pants yesterday for my 11-mile training run for my half marathon.
 I love them but I need to get a winter pair for this race so I can stay warm,” one Instagram user wrote.

 “You should make a watch,” a second fan suggested.